Eighth Wonder: The Story of Glenwood Caverns

 Choose from our two guided tours, which vary in duration and degree of difficulty.

-- a 70-minute walking tour appropriate for most people
+- two different 40-minute walking tours appropriate for most people

 - a two-hour, on-your-belly extreme caving experience